Congenital Anomolies - Lid Disorders

 - A rare failure of lid differentiation

-- Skin over eye (no lids or palpebral fissure) that often blends in with the cornea which is usually malformed.
+- Skin over eye (no lids or palpebral fissure) that may be blends in with the cornea which is usually malformed.

 - Congenital Coloboma